 5. Spiti Valley

-Things can go wrong pretty easily at a place like Spiti Valley and you may not want to take a chance with your honeymoon trip.
+Things can go wrong pretty quickly at a place like Spiti Valley, and you may not want to take a chance with your honeymoon trip.

 Himalayan Honeymoon in Jammu & Kashmir

-Of course, this ought to be true, given the romance of Jammu and Kashmir and its beauty!
-The legends hold up to the truth, in fact – the real beauty can’t often be described in words and can only be seen, felt, and experienced!
+Of course, this ought to be accurate, given the romance of Jammu and Kashmir and its beauty!
+The legends hold up to the truth; in fact – the real beauty can’t often be described in words and can only be seen, felt, and experienced!

-If being cut off from the world is the main priority, you must visit Aru & Betaab valley and then explore the Kohli glacier on a trek, enjoy white water rafting in the Lidder river while also having the option to take a pony ride in Baisaran!
+If being cut off from the world is the main priority, you must visit Aru & Betaab valley.
+Then explore the Kohli glacier on a trek, enjoy white water rafting in the Lidder river while also having the option to take a pony ride in Baisaran!
 So much to do in Pahalgam and yet be all alone with nature.
 This honeymoon will surely keep you engaged and engrossed, with lots to do!

 2. Srinagar & Gulmarg

 From a very young age, we’ve all dreamt of romancing in the valleys of Kashmir, thanks to Bollywood!
 The center stage of this dream is, of course, Dal Lake and the Tulip Garden of Srinagar!
-Stay on a houseboat, eat amazing local cuisine, explore the nearby trails, and enjoy shopping in the main market located at Lal Chowk!
+Stay on a houseboat, eat incredible local cuisine, explore the nearby trails, and enjoy shopping in the primary market located at Lal Chowk!